reearth/reearth-web/CODE_STYLE.md

 Query and mutation exports should live inside the `src/gql/queries` directory only.  *Contents* of each file should be queries, followed by mutations.

+Naming of variables in TypeScript codes should be in upper SNAKE_CASE.
 Naming of queries and mutations should be in PascalCase.

-The exports should be named in uppercase, with underscores.
+Query names should be in the `GetXxxx` format.
+Mutation names and variables should generally mirror the backend, but in PascalCase and SNAKE_CASE, respectively.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>